Frequently asked questions

 A. Generally speaking, no, but returning volunteers have precedence over new volunteers.
 Each Live Oak Coordinator, however, manages their volunteer selection differently and independently.

 A. No later than the end of May.
 Live Oak typically cannot accommodate all volunteer applicants.
 For more information, click here

 A. Yes.
 The cost of your ticket will be refunded if you are selected to be a volunteer.

 A. Security volunteers must be at least 18 years of age.

-A. Any volunteer under 18 must be accompanied by a parent or guardian and must submit a signed parental consent form, which will be provided by your committee head.
+A. Any volunteer under 18 must be accompanied by a parent or guardian and must submit a signed parental consent form, which will be provided by your volunteer coordinator.

 Live Oak hotline/onsite emergency telephone: 805-781-3030

 The Live Oak Music Festival is a fundraiser for Public Radio KCBX.

 There are a multitude of reasons for the move, many of them very positive.
 Here are just a few:

 - There is less risk of being displaced due to fire.
 Live Oak Campground in Santa Barbara County is a designated base for firefighters in the region, and we have twice come dangerously close to being locked out of Live Oak Camp due to active fires in the area.